chris-dev-at/CameraPulsMonitor/README.md

 Open `index.html` in a modern browser (Chrome, Firefox, or Edge).
 Camera access will be requested when starting.

-Or try it live without downloading: [https://chris-dev.at/projects/pulse-monitor/](https://chris-dev.at/projects/pulse-monitor/)
+Or try it live without downloading: [Click Here](https://chris-dev-at.github.io/CameraPulsMonitor/)

 Click "Start Monitoring" and wait approximately 10 seconds for the app to collect enough data.
 Around 250 frames (~8 seconds at 30fps) are needed before a BPM can be calculated.